 One major health concern for Bostonians is that many households are connected to the water supply via lead pipes, which were banned in 1989 due to the toxic metal’s ability to leach into water and harm public health, (namely brain and kidney damage), particularly children.
 In addition, the water system has a hard time handling large rain events, and experiences combined sewer overflows where rainwater and sanitary wastewater (aka poop water to be blunt), mix and discharge into the Charles River, Alewife Brook, or other local waterways to prevent back-up into businesses and homes, or up onto streets.
 These water quality health concerns seem to be enough evidence to act, and green infrastructure seems to be a critical tool for updating the water system.

 Small-scale water capture, storage, treatment, and reuse technologies are available today.
 Infrastructure improvement costs and lack of water value, knowledge, and awareness on the level of the citizen and even politician, however, deter its rapid deployment and advancement.
-Two examples of water-wise green infrastructure designs provide examples of the way forward, and are critical for demonstrating the benefits of this alternative model.
+Two examples of water-wise green infrastructure in the Boston Harbor Watershed demonstrate a variety of benefits offered from projects that are "designed with nature" (a la Ian McHarg).

 Complementary to constructed stormwater wetlands and retention basins, green roofs provide another effective green infrastructure tool for improving water quality.
 Green roofs – vegetated coverings on buildings as opposed to traditional tile, asphalt, metal roof coverings – combat the impervious quality of urban landscapes.
 Green roof benefits include natural filtration of rainfall and improvement to runoff quality, a reduction in the amount of run-off coming off buildings, improved roof membrane life span, increased biodiversity and wildlife, reduction in the urban heat island effect, and noise abatement for interior spaces.